bwadlow/actors-roles-producers-market/README.md

 # Book Your Heart Out
 This is an application for actors and production companies to book roles on both the actor and producers sides.
 ## Motivation
-As the husband of an actor and an actor/coder team, we saw a need for simplifying the audition booking process.
+As my project teammate and I are both connected to the world of acting, we saw a need for simplifying the audition booking process.
 ## Technologies Used
 Ruby, Ruby on Rails, OAuth, Bootstrap
 ## Features